litedb-org/semantic-kernel/dotnet/src/VectorData/LiteDb/README.md

 var collection = store.GetCollection<string, Article>("articles");
 ```

-The store-level generator is inherited by collections, but you can override it per collection via `LiteDbCollectionOptions` or per property through a `VectorStoreCollectionDefinition`.
+The store-level generator is inherited by collections, and you can override it per property through a `VectorStoreCollectionDefinition`.
+This allows different embedding generators to service different vector fields within the same record.

+## Transactions and batch ingestion

+`UpsertAsync(IEnumerable<TRecord>)` wraps batched writes in a LiteDB transaction.
+Either every document is inserted or updated, or none of them are.
+Single-record upserts remain non-transactional for minimum overhead.

 ## Dependency injection